ibaoger/pdfium/README.md

 differences on the various platforms.
 These tests are reliable on the bots.
 If you see failures, it can be a good idea to run the tests on the tip-of-tree checkout to see if the same failures appear.

-## Code Coverage

-Code coverage reports for PDFium can be generated in Linux development environments.
-Details can be found [here](/docs/code-coverage.md).

 ## Waterfall